Website Template FAQs

 The time it takes to build your website depends on the type of training you choose and your own pace and schedule.
+Our in-person Building a New Election Website course includes 2-3 days of training and support by CTCL instructors.
+If you prefer to work independently, you can instead enroll in our self-paced course.
 Working a few hours a day, you can complete the self-paced course in one week -- more or fewer days depending on how many hours you spend each day.
-The online workshop is conducted in 1 full-day session and 2 half-day sessions for a total commitment of 3 days.
-And the in-person training takes 2-3 days depending on needs and staff.

 How much support does CTCL provide after training?

 All website training options include 10 hours of CTCL remote support after your website is published.
 We will answer your questions and provide guidance for new goals or challenges that you encounter with your website.
 We also maintain an archive of tech tutorials that you may access at any time.